mattkaar/aia-web/docs/syllabus.md

     week.
 Class attendance is **mandatory** during the group project presentations.

-**Project** **deliverables:**
+### Project Deliverables

--   Lab manual in the TopoMojo Markdown editor
+1. Lab manual in the TopoMojo Markdown editor

--   TopoMojo virtual machines and any required ISO images.
+2. TopoMojo virtual machines and any required ISO images.
 VMs must be saved in the correct final starting state.

 The above deliverables must be ready for grading by the start of class on **week 12**.
 The order of the presentations will be selected at